 5.3 Remember that the Blank Relative Intensity must be subtracted from the Relative Intensities of each solution prior to creating the calibration chart.

-6. Creating the Calibration Chart
+6. Creating the Standard Addition Plot

 6.1 Plot the fluorescence intensity vs. g of Al3+ added.